What is a Citation?

-Related Concepts: Academic Dishonesty; Archive; Canon; Copyright; Discourse; Hermeneutics; Intellectual Property; Paraphrase; Plagiarism; Quote; Scholarship as a Conversation; Summarize
+Related Concepts: Academic Dishonesty; Archive; Authority in Academic Writing; Canon; Copyright; Discourse; Hermeneutics; Information Has Value; Intellectual Property; Paraphrase; Plagiarism; Quotation; Scholarship as a Conversation; Summary

 Why Do Citations Matter?

 In life, ideas matter.
 Texts matter.
-They are a form of intellectual property–and intellectual capital.
-For example, consider the Harry Potter media franchise, which was estimated to be worth $25 billion in 2016 (Meyer 2018).
+They are a form of intellectual property — and intellectual capital.
+For example, consider the Harry Potter media franchise, which is estimated to be worth $25 billion in 2016 (Meyer 2018).
 Educated readers understand information has value.
 It’s a commodity that is protected by intellectual property and copyright laws.
-As such, it’s tagged and indexed using a citation style.

 - they aim to contextualize information, to convey a summary of a text or scholarly conversation so readers can better understand what’s known and unknown about the topic